microsoft/aksworkshop/_entries/03-01b scaling.md

 As popularity of the application grows the application needs to scale appropriately as demand changes.
 Ensure the application remains responsive as the number of order submissions increases.
+Please be aware that adding additional nodes will consume additional credit.

 Note, the Eventlistener does not utilise a pub/sub, competing consumers or routing pattern, it simply drops a message on a unique queue.
 This means that